 Procession route

-Sagrato Basilica San Michele Arcangelo: partenza processione con banda musicale ‘Città di Sorrento‘, itinerario: Via Francesco Ciampa, Cappellina Madonna delle Grazie Villa Ciampa, Via Madonna di Rosella, Via San Giovanni, Cappella di San Giovanni, Via Cassano, Via Gottola, Seconda Traversa Bagnulo, Via Bagnulo, Croce in Piperno, Via Casa Rosa, Piazza Cota, Corso Italia, Piazza Repubblica, Mercato Ortofrutticolo, Via Mercato, Via delle Rose, Piazza delle Rose, Via San Michele, Basilica San Michele Arcangelo – Benedizione conclusiva.
+Start at Sagrato Basilica San Michele Arcangelo: departure of procession with musical band ‘Città di Sorrento‘, itinerario: Via Francesco Ciampa, Cappellina Madonna delle Grazie Villa Ciampa, Via Madonna di Rosella, Via San Giovanni, Cappella di San Giovanni, Via Cassano, Via Gottola, Seconda Traversa Bagnulo, Via Bagnulo, Croce in Piperno, Via Casa Rosa, Piazza Cota, Corso Italia, Piazza Repubblica, Mercato Ortofrutticolo, Via Mercato, Via delle Rose, Piazza delle Rose, Via San Michele, Basilica San Michele Arcangelo – Final blessing.

 Processions on Holy Wednesday 1 April 2026 in the Sorrento Peninsula